-See Upgrading from Buildbot 0.8.x for a guide to upgrading from 0.8.x to 0.9.x
+See Upgrading to Buildbot 0.9.0 for a guide to upgrading from 0.8.x to 0.9.x

 This version is very similar to 0.9.0b3, re-released due to issues with PyPI uploads.

 • The data API's startConsuming method has been removed.
 Instead of calling this method with a data API path, call self.master.mq.startConsuming with an appropriate message routing pattern.